viamrobotics/docs/docs/get-started/collect-data.md

 {{% expand "No computer or camera at hand?" %}}
 No problem.
-Use [Try Viam](https://app.viam.com/try) to rent a rover online which is already configured with some components to test with.
+Use [Try Viam](https://app.viam.com/try) to borrow a rover online which is already configured with some components to test with.
 If you are using a Try Viam rover **start with Step 4** on the **Collect camera images** tab.
 {{% /expand%}}